Box 569 Heriot Bay, British Columbia, Canada V0P 1H0

 + WHAT IS THE CAMP SET UP LIKE?

 Set on top of a stunning bluff with sweeping views of the Johnstone Strait, this camp is the perfect spot to begin your adventure.
-This wilderness camp provides roomy walk-in tents, handmade bed frames with comfortable foam mattresses*, fluffy pillows, plush towels, private composting toilets located in a convenient central area, two hot showers, an ocean-front hot tub, and a covered dining and lounge area for you to enjoy gourmet meals and take in the sunset.
+This wilderness camp provides roomy walk-in tents, handmade bed frames with comfortable mattresses, fluffy pillows, linens, plush towels, private composting toilets located in a convenient central area, two hot showers, an ocean-front hot tub, and a covered dining and lounge area for you to enjoy gourmet meals and take in the sunset.

 + HOW MANY PEOPLE SLEEP IN EACH TENT?